 Inventory, lb : 0

-Sweet Potato leaves are available during the spring and summer months.
+Sweet Potato leaves are available year-round.

 Recipes that include Sweet Potato Leaves.
 One is easiest, three is harder.